djcooke/compendium/_eo_001_enemies/lamia_queen.md

     description: "telegraphed pointblank AoE"
   - name: "Petrifaction"
     potency: n/a
-    description: "huge 360 degree gaze inflicting stone curse; also affects enemies.
+    description: "huge 360 degree gaze inflicting stone curse (1m); also affects enemies.
 Used at critical health (such as after Storms or landmine)"
 notes:
   - Dread beast
   - Regenerates a small amount of HP every tick while in combat